prakashmadai10/AGOL-Hosted-Feature-Layer-Backup-FGDB-Cleanup-Python-/README.md

 USERNAME=your_username
 PASSWORD=your_password
 ```

-> ✅ The scripts explicitly resolve `.env` relative to the script location.

----

 # PART 1 — Backup Hosted Feature Layers to FGDB (Local ZIP)

 ## ▶️ How it works